jhsu802701/rails_from_scratch_rails5/03-03-capybara.md

 </body>
 </html>
 ```
-* Enter the command "test".
+* Enter the command "test1".
 Now only 2 of the tests fail.
 * Edit the file public/index.html and replace it with the following content:
 ```
 <html>